 A surgical procedure called laparoscopic esophageal myotomy can decrease the pressure of the lower esophageal sphincter muscle and make it easier to swallow.
 This minimally invasive procedure is performed through five tiny incisions measuring between 5mm and 1cm.
 The surgeon releases the muscles around the lower esophageal sphincter, relaxing this valve and allowing food to pass into the stomach more easily.
 To prevent reflux after the procedure, surgeons typically perform a partial wrap of the stomach around the esophagus.

-Surgeons at NYP/Weill Cornell offer an approach that is even less invasive than laparoscopic myotomy, called peroral esophageal myotomy (POEM).
+Surgeons at NYP/Weill Cornell offer an approach that is even less invasive than laparoscopic myotomy, called peroral endoscopic myotomy (POEM).
 With the patient under general anesthesia, the surgeon introduces an endoscope through the patient's mouth and into the esophagus.
 Once near the lower esophageal sphincter, the surgeon cuts the dysfunctional muscles that are preventing the sphincter from opening, allowing food to enter the stomach more easily.

 For more information about achalasia care at NYP/Weill Cornell, visit the Thoracic Surgery website.